CharlieTheCatMeow/HackPad/README.md

 ## The Production files:
 [(i)Pad production files](Production)

-## This project took me around 13 hours and I'm glad it's (hopefully) done
+## This project took me around 20 hours and I'm glad it's (hopefully) done
 I chose this project as a kind of first step into electronics and CAD.
 I learned how to use KiCAD and create firmware and got better at Fusion.
+Soldering wasn't as difficult as I thought it would be.
+The firmware was a bit hard to set up, but it works.
 Overall a great project and I'm fairly happy with the result.
-All that's left is to hopefully get this approved so I can get the parts to ship it.

 ## BOM: